How To Make Rubber

 How is Rubber Made

-The story of rubber begins in the heart of the Amazon rainforest, where indigenous cultures discovered the remarkable properties of latex, a milky fluid harvested from the Hevea brasiliensis tree.
-Native tribes utilized latex for waterproofing and creating flexible materials.
-The early history of rubber saw its introduction to the Western world when explorer Charles de la Condamine brought samples to Europe in the 18th century.
+The story of rubber begins deep in the Amazon rainforest, where indigenous peoples first discovered latex—a milky fluid harvested from the Hevea brasiliensis rubber tree.
+Early native tribes used latex for waterproofing and making flexible materials.
+The knowledge of rubber spread to the Western world in the 18th century when explorer Charles de la Condamine introduced latex samples to Europe, marking the beginning of rubber’s global journey.

 Natural Rubber